kristianlm/experiments/readme.md

 There's only 1 pulse, so `mark` has been set by `RTC_PIT_vect` which is good.
-I tried to change `RTC.CALIB` to tune the internal oscillator, but it seems to have no effect.
+I tried to change `RTC.CALIB` to tune the internal oscillator, but it seems to have no effect¹.
 To double-check that my I'm doing this correctly, I also tried with an external `32.768kHz` crystal.
 Now `clkctrl.c` contains this bit to configure this:

+> Edit¹: I forgot to set `RTC.CTRLA`'s CORREN bit.
+The frequency is
+> still rather unstable, however.
+Probably best to stick to external
+> crystals for these things.
+They cost nothing and don't require
+> anything else (except two pins).

 ```C
   ccp_write_io((void*)&(CLKCTRL.XOSC32KCTRLA),CLKCTRL_CSUT_1K_gc /* startup time */